celineaubert/OBOFoundry.github.io/ontology/agro.md

 activity_status: active
 ---

-AGRO, the AGRonomy Ontology, describes agronomic practices, agronomic techniques, and agronomic variables used in agronomic experiments.
-AGRO is being built using traits identified by agronomists, the ICASA variables, and other existing ontologies such as ENVO, UO, and PATO, IAO, and CHEBI.
-Further, AGRO will power an Agronomy Management System and fieldbook modeled on a CGIAR Breeding Management System to capture agronomic data.
+AgrO, the Agronomy Ontology, describes agronomic practices, agronomic techniques, and agronomic variables used in agronomic experiments.
+AgrO is being built using traits identified by agronomists, the ICASA variables, and other existing ontologies such as ENVO, UO,PATO, IAO, and CHEBI.
+Further, AgrO powers AgroFIMS, the Agronomy Fieldbook and Information Management System modeled on a CGIAR Breeding Management System to capture agronomic data.